Principle 1: The True Savings Formula

 Focus on projects like tile work or plumbing.
 While materials might be cheap, the requirement to buy or rent single-use specialty tools (like wet saws or PEX crimpers) drastically inflates your upfront hard costs.
 Often, the capital expenditure on tools erases the labor savings.

 Focus on tasks like painting or demolition.
 The material and tool costs are low, but the labor hours are massive.
 Here, the primary risk is your own fatigue.
-The calculator forces you to assign a true hourly rate to your sweat equity to see if you are actually saving money or just working a second job for minimum wage.
+The calculator forces you to assign a true hourly rate to your sweat equity to see if you are actually saving money or generating negative marginal utility on your sweat equity.

 Q: Why include an "Hourly Value" for my free time?